Northern Tasmanian Football Association (1996)

 The Northern Tasmanian Football Association is an Australian rules football competition in northern Tasmania.
 This league is not related to the older version of the NTFA, which merged in 1987 with the NWFU to form the Northern Tasmanian Football League.

-This competition was formed in 1996 basically as a change of name from the Northern section of the Tasmanian Amateur Football League.
+This NTFA was formed in 1996 as a replacement of the Northern Section of the Tasmanian Amateur Football League.
 In 1996 the Tasmanian Amateurs voted to allow the payment of players.
 As players were allowed to be paid then they were no longer an amateur competition.
 The board decided to adopt the name "Northern Tasmanian Football Association" because it was available and the former NTFA hadn't used the name for ten years.

-In 1998 six clubs from the defunct Esk-Deloraine FA joined the competition.
+In 1998 seven clubs from the defunct Esk-Deloraine FA joined the competition.